NVSL/CSE141pp-Root/README.md

 outside the container using the editor of your choice and the changes will be reflected here.

+`cse142dev` automaticaly creates an `ssh-agent` to store your ssh key and invokes `ssh-add` to add it.
+If `cse142dev` asks for a password, this is why.

 The first time you do this, you should do

 ```